mediafellows/ansible-role-clickhouse/README.md

 # Ansible Clickhouse role

 Simple clickhouse-server deploy and management role.
+For ubuntu or debian server.

 This is a fork of https://github.com/AlexeySetevoi/ansible-clickhouse